 The Aspelin Ramm prize

 Good urban development demands a high level of competence!
-Aspelin Ramm wishes to encourage further knowledge and understanding of the subject, and facilitate better and more future-oriented development for Nordic cities and towns.
+Aspelin Ramm wishes to encourage further knowledge and understanding of the subject, and facilitate better and more future-oriented development for cities and towns.
 We’re inviting masterstudents from Nordic universities and colleges educating property developers, architects, landscape architects, community geographers, engineers, economists and planners to participate.
-Only masters’ thesis graded A or B during 2017 or 2018 will be considered.
+Only masters’ thesis from 2017 or 2018 will be considered.

 Emphasis will be placed on interdisciplinary understanding, and the paper’s theme must be relevant and applicable to the subject of urban development.

 The submission must include a summary of up to 300 words alongside the thesis itself.
 In the summary, we ask that you describe why you’re applying, and how the subject of your thesis is relevant.

 The application deadline is June 22nd, 2018.
 A link for registration will be published later this spring.

 Selected participants will be invited to present their work to the jury and an audience at Folketeateret during Oslo Urban Arena on September 18th.
 The winner will be announced the following day (September 19th), and must have made an important contribution towards future-oriented urban development.

 The master’s theses selected for presentation at OUA should: